Critical Care Pharmacy Residency

-- Present results of major research project at the Midwest Pharmacy Residents Conference and prepare a manuscript for publication
+- Present results of major research project at the KCHP Residents Conference and prepare a manuscript for publication

 - Projects and presentations

-- Society of Critical Care Medicine (SCCM) in January/February
+- Society of Critical Care Medicine (SCCM) Abstract Presentation

 - Residents will have the opportunity to precept students from both the University of Kansas and University of Missouri – Kansas City Schools of Pharmacy on clinical rotations.
-Residents will also have the opportunity to gain teaching experience in classrooms through a critical care pharmacotherapy lecture series for University of Kansas School of Pharmacy students.
-An optional teaching certificate program is available for residents with an interest in teaching.
+Residents will be required to conduct a critical care pharmacotherapy lecture series for University of Kansas School of Pharmacy students.
+Additional teaching opportunities are available via an optional teaching certificate program for residents.
 The program includes seminars on how to teach, experiential components for didactic and small group teaching, and compiling a teaching portfolio.

 - Application deadline: Refer to ASHP website

-- Must have a valid pharmacy license in the state of Kansas prior to residency start date or July 15 at latest
+- Must have a valid pharmacy license in the state of Kansas prior to residency start date or within 60 days of the start of residency.

 Checklist for application